I have two pieces published this month and they’re both about death. Coincidence? I don’t think so.

-To celebrate the publication of my story How to Bind a Sailor’s Heart in the May issue of Mermaids Monthly, I decided to share my recipe for pogača – the dish described in the story (without the gory details, of course – but feel free to be creative if the circumstances demand it).
+To celebrate its publication, I decided to share my recipe for pogača – the dish described in the story (without the gory details, of course – but feel free to be creative if the circumstances demand it).

 Komiška pogača is a traditional filled bread from the island of Vis.
 This is my version of the recipe – delicious and really easy to make.